-The rest of this section provides some pointers to further information that might be useful.
+The rest of this section provides some pointers to further information that might be useful, though it does not aim at completeness.
+There is lots more documentation in poplog than is listed here.

 Words and identifiers

 words, the dictionary, identifiers, cancel, synonyms, valof, idval, identprops, identtype, sections (REF \ WORDS, REF \ IDENT, REF \ SECTIONS)) (HELP \ WORDS)